Meaning Of Dual Diagnosis

 Focused on classifying

-mental health disorders,
+mental health problems,

 leading to a quick diagnosis